 Looking for further assistance?
-Feel free to click the ‘help’ button located in this section, it will open up new and relevant knowledge-base articles.
-You can also use the search bar to find more support articles.
+Feel free to click the ‘help’ button located in this section.
+From there you can use the search bar to find relevant support articles.

 Here you can divide your revenue data into daily, weekly, or monthly.
 Alternatively, you can choose your own custom date range, and even divide the section up by segment (see above).

 Revenue vs. Last Year